Dr Nicola Whyte

 The second strand of my research focuses on the relationship between landscape, place, memory and identity, and draws upon the expanding body of archaeological scholarship concerned with ‘the uses of the past in the past’ and the ‘life- histories’ of material objects including everyday artefacts, monuments, natural features and entire landscapes.
 I am particularly interested in the workings of oral memory and knowledge systems reproduced and circulated within households and wider neighbourhood, and mediated through the meanings and experiences embedded in the material world.
 Of central concern is the development of a cross-disciplinary engagement that brings the fields of landscape studies and early modern social history closer together.

 I teach modules on early modern social history and landscape history c.1500-1800.

 I am Co-Director of the Centre for Environmental Arts and Humanities.
-Follow this link for further information including publications and events http://www.exeter.ac.uk/esi/research/ceah/
+For further information including publications and events see http://www.exeter.ac.uk/esi/research/centreforenvironmentalartsandhumanities/